Archive for the ‘Domaining’ Category

 If you’ve been following the domain world this past year, you may recognize the .co TLD which actually stands for the country of Columbia, but has been marketed as a .com competitor.
 A few companies have paid big money to get their hands on very short .co URLs.
 In particular, Overstock bought o.co for $350k.
 Twitter bought t.co and Amazon bought a.co, z.co, and k.co.
 The .co authorities mentioned that one-letter .co domains are worth about $1.5 million now.
 Hard to say what Google paid for it, but I imagine it was in the $100k range due to the actual registration date (see below).

-Though the news of g.co just hit the web, Google actually registered the domain back on April 26th, 2010 according to whois domain records.
+Though the news of g.co just hit the web, but Google actually registered the domain back on April 26th, 2010 according to whois domain records.
 Strangely, Google only registered it for 2-years… it is set to expire on April 25th, 2012.
 I’m actually a little surprised Google doesn’t usually register its domain names for longer periods of time: Google.com is set to expire on September 13th – imagine picking up that domain on a domain drop!

 Google’s Intended Use of G.CO